ajcr/ajcr.github.io/_posts/2015-5-02-Basic-guide-to-einsum.md

 | `einsum('ij,jk->ijk', A, B)` | `A[:, None] * B` | broadcasting: 3D array, each row of `A` multiplied by `B` |
 | `einsum('ij,kl->ijkl', A, B)` | `A[:, :, None, None] * B` | broadcasting: 4D array, each value of `A` multiplied by `B` |

+If you're familiar with these results, it's possible to start applying the ideas to arrays with more dimensions.

 ## A few quirks to watch out for